Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31G-ec-and-superio.md

 **Test description**

-The setup menu allows you to set your own battery thresholds, setting the minimum and maximum battery charge levels.
-The purpose of this test is to check that this feature works correctly.
+The setup menu allows you to set your own threshold for the start of battery charging, which defines the level above which the battery will not start to charge.
+The aim of this test is to check that functionality.

 **Test configuration data**